-With recent developments in the law that permit patentability of business methods, we expect that products in the industry segments in which we compete will increasingly be subject to such claims as the number of products and competitors in our industry segments grow and the functionality of products overlaps.
-In addition, we expect to receive more patent infringement claims as companies increasingly seek to patent their software, also in light of recent developments in the law that extend the ability to patent software.
-Regardless of the merits, responding to any such claim could be time-consuming, result in costly litigation and require us to enter into royalty and licensing agreements which may not be offered or available on terms acceptable to us.
+With recent developments in the law that permit patenting of business methods, we expect that products in the industry segments in which we compete will increasingly be subject to claims of patent infringement as the number of products and competitors in our industry segments grow and the functionality of products overlaps.
+Similarly, we expect more software products will be subject to patent infringement claims in light of recent developments in the law that extend the ability to patent software.
+Regardless of the merits, responding to any such claim made against us could be time-consuming, result in costly litigation and require us to enter into royalty and licensing agreements on terms unfavorable to us.
 If a successful claim is made against us and we fail to develop or license a substitute technology, our business, results of operations or financial position could be harmed.